 DVG Law Partner’s founding attorney Michael Brown has received favorable professional ratings from Super Lawyers and Avvo, and his legal work and cases have received coverage from major media.

 Our legal work and cases have been referenced in major media publications, including The Associated Press, Business Today, Computerworld, Deccan Herald, The Economic Times, The Hindu, International Business Times, ITBusinessEdge, IT Business Net, ITV News India, IT World, Live Mint, The Milwaukee Journal Sentinel, PC Advisor, PCWorld, Reuters, The Register, Slashdot, Techworld, Times of AP, The Times of India, USA Today, Yelp, The Wall Street Journal and Yahoo.

-- This Politico post and Law360 article discuss the successful trial decision of a client of attorney Michael Brown and DVG Law Partner.
-The client is a surgeon who was underpaid wages and was awarded over $220,000 by the U.S. Department of Labor.
+- This Politico post and Law360 article discuss the successful trial decision of a DVG client, a surgeon who was underpaid wages and was awarded over $220,000 by the U.S. Department of Labor.
 The case is against the Southern Illinois University School of Medicine.
 DVG is joined by attorney Vonda Vandaveer of VK Vandaveer PLLC in representing the worker.

 - A Businessweek article (cross-posted at MSNBC.com), “America’s High-Tech Sweatshops,” references DVG attorney Michael Brown, who represents underpaid H-1B visa workers.

 - This Wisconsin Law Journal article has quoted commentary from DVG attorney Michael Brown regarding wage laws’ requirements.